 Meetings take place in the clubhouse at Colby Football Club on alternate Wednesday evenings from early September to May.
 We hold regular practical and instructional sessions, presentations by visiting experts and monthly competitions for all abilities – both internal and against other clubs.

-During the summer there are various social events like trips and photo walks, and we also exhibit prints at fairs and events in the south of the island.
+During the summer there are various social events like trips and photo walks, and we also exhibit prints at Noble’s Hospital and at events in the south of the island.

 We are keen to welcome new members of all abilities, from beginners to photographers of all standards who wish to improve their skills or share their knowledge with others.
 You don’t need to be an expert and you don’t need the latest and greatest camera, so if you would like to find out more just come along; we’re an informal and friendly group.